JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 #### Registering Additional Amount Implementations

-By default, additional implementation classes are added, by registering an instance of +MonetaryAmountFactoryProviderSpi+ as JDK services loaded by +java.util.ServiceLoader+.
+By default, additional implementation classes are added, by registering an instance of `MonetaryAmountFactoryProviderSpi` as JDK services loaded by `java.util.ServiceLoader`.
-For this you have to add the following contents to +META-INF/services/javax.money.spi.MonetaryAmountFactoryProviderSpi+:
+For this you have to add the following contents to `META-INF/services/javax.money.spi.MonetaryAmountFactoryProviderSpi`:

 _Providing custom monetary amount implementations_
 ```properties